In Vivo Longevity Platform

 Comprehensive analysis from data collected over the entire lifespan of the animal

 The InVivo Biosystems Longevity Platform produces a comprehensive analysis using the data collected over the entire lifespan of the adult animal.
-Morphology and movement information are used to extract 7 measurements of vitality.
+We use automated scanning to ensure smooth survival curves and more robust conclusions.

 InVivo Biosystems Multi-dimensional Functional Analysis: data modeling for an analysis to measure the 2 most impactful measurements: mobility and morphology.